KILTprotocol/nextjs-sporran-credential-login/README.md

 ### Running the application

-Now the applications necessary components have been added to the project, you can run the following commands to spin up the project.
+Now the application's necessary components have been added to the project, you can run the following commands to spin up the project.
-Now install with the following command
+Now install with the following command:

 ```js
 npm run install
 ```

-Once you have installed the application and the environmental variables are setup from [verifier setup](#verifier-setup), you can now start the application with the following command
+Once you have installed the application and the environmental variables are set up from the [verifier setup](#verifier-setup), you can now start the application with the following command:

 ```js
 npm run dev